-One Direction’s Solo Sounds: Harry Styles, Niall Horan, Louis Tomlinson, Liam Payne, and Zayn Malik [Opinion]
+One Direction’s Solo Sounds: Harry Styles, Niall Horan, Louis Tomlinson, Liam Payne, And Zayn Malik [Opinion]

 For One Direction’s Harry Styles, Niall Horan, Louis Tomlinson, and Liam Payne, this music will serve as their solo debut, while Zayn Malik released Mind of Mine about a year ago, and is currently working on his second album.

 Zayn Malik has indicated his new album will be different from Mind Of Mine according to NME.
-Zayn Malik will be singing at least one song in Urda again, though.
+Zayn Malik will be singing at least one song in Urda again, however.
 Zayn will be working with Malay again, though but also collaborating with the Indian composer AR Rahman.
-Malay is quoted in NME.
+Malay is quoted as follows in NME.

 “I thought it would be fun to have a platform that was maybe a little less pressure for the artist and then me having the challenge and the fun of creating a new sound.
 The other part of what I’m doing is representing a little bit more of the culture subliminally with Zayn Malik, who I’ve been working with.”

-Niall Horan, Louis Tomlinson, Liam Payne and Harry Styles of One Direction, have chosen vastly different styles.
+Niall Horan, Louis Tomlinson, Liam Payne, and Harry Styles of One Direction, have chosen vastly different styles.
 Liam Payne’s album will be R&B, but his influences are reportedly very different than Zayn Malik’s Mind of Mine.
-R&B is a very broad spectrum genre, that involves a high degree of authenticity, pulling from the artist’s background.
+R&B is a very broad spectrum genre that involves a high degree of authenticity, pulling from the artist’s background.

 “[Harry Styles] has crafted a set that recalls the regal high-water mark of ’70s British rock, Bowie, and Queen in particular.”